By J. Strauss

 “Fully functional.
 I can do the job.
 But how did that dude know I was taking my stuff?”
 Howard said the words into the darkness, surf booming far in the distance, the rain pouring down from the sheltering ARCO sign.
 Adrenalin destroyed the effect of the junk, but he’d brought two hits, just in case.

 “Nah, Just the surf here.
-Ten-eight from this location,” Howard replied, letting Bobby know that he was done with the assignment and there was no further activity needed.
+Ten-eight from this location,” Howard replied, letting Bobby know that he was done with the assignment and there was no further action needed.

 Returning back to his special location, windows once more partially lowered, he again felt the awakening energy of the moist cold wind.